longevityframework/longevity/manual/ptype/indexes.md

 An index in longevity is a requirement that certain forms of queries on our persistent objects should perform with low latency.
-For instance, if there is an expectation that queries on `lastName` / `firstName` should perform quickly, then we need to define an index, like so:
+For instance, if there is an expectation that queries on `lastName` / `firstName` should perform quickly, then we need to define an index.
+To do this, we declare our index in a singleton object `indexes` inside our `PType`:

 ```scala
 import longevity.subdomain.KeyVal